ac000/sprotly/README.md

 client requests to the proxy converting them into *CONNECT*'s.

-This would be used for cases where you want to be able to perform some action on https requests based purely on destination IP address within squid and don't want them run through SSLBump.
+This would be used for cases where you want to be able to perform some action on https requests based purely on destination within squid and don't want them run through SSLBump.

 This is done by using an iptables rule to redirect port 443 traffic to a port that sprotly is listening on e.g